 There are numerous places to find background information.
 Where you look depends on what you need to learn and research.
-Some places to start include reference sources like:
+Some places to start include:

 Also, background information can include your own personal and community experience.
 As a student, you have likely encountered many situations and learning opportunities that have informed your understanding and opinions on various subjects.
 While these are not "academic" sources, your experience matters and can help you understand all sides of a topic.